browserengineering/book/book/scheduling.md

 it's difficult to make maximum use of all of the threads for rendering parallelism, because if you turn on all of the cores, the battery will drain quickly.
-In addition, there are usually system processes (such as listening to the wireless radio or manageing the screen and input) running in the background on one or more cores anyway, so the actual parallelism available to the browser might be in effect just two cores.
+In addition, there are usually system processes (such as listening to the wireless radio or managing the screen and input) running in the background on one or more cores anyway, so the actual parallelism available to the browser might be in effect just two cores.
 :::